Holistic Nutrition: Making the Journey From SAD to SOUL ♥

 Healthy is a lifestyle and state of mind, not just a diet!

-Incorporating regular exercise and fitness routines, breathing techniques, meditation and other stress-management activities will further nurture a balanced mind-body-spirit connection.
+Incorporating regular exercise and fitness routines, breathing techniques, meditation, and other stress-management activities will further nurture a balanced mind-body-spirit connection.
 The truth is, there is no quick fix.
-Health is a lifelong marathon, not a race and being healthy is more than just a compilation of good eating habits.
-Healthy is more than just the absence of disease or not being sick.
+Health is a lifelong marathon, not a race, and being healthy is more than just a compilation of good eating habits.
+Being healthy is more than just the absence of disease or not being sick.